 How long does the morning celebration last?

-Each service lasts approximately 1½ hours (including a talk of 20-25 minutes), and we serve free tea and coffee afterwards.
+Each service lasts approximately 1½ hours (including a talk of 20-25 minutes), and we serve free tea and coffee before the morning gathering.

 What is Communion?